voghDev/ProgressButtonView/README.md

             app:text="@string/hello" />

-or you can create it programatically
+You can also create it programatically

     ProgressButtonView progressButtonView = new ProgressButtonView(context);

-You can display the loading mode, or switch it back to a normal button using:
+Then turn the widget into loading mode, or switch it back to a normal button with:

     progressButtonView.showLoading();
     progressButtonView.hideLoading();